List of Arifureta characters: Main characters

 One of Hajime's classmates and the class idol, with black hair and brown eyes.
 Her job class is Healer.
 Back in Japan, she was the only one to actively speak to Hajime, going so far as to research manga, anime and even eroge to hold conversations with him.
 However, Kaori only realized her true feelings after Hajime fell into the abyss, and was the only one who did not believe in his death.
 After meeting him again, she was initially frightened by how ruthless Hajime had become, but eventually overcame her fear and confessed her love, joining him on his journey, usually competing with Yue and the others for his affection.
-She nearly dies after being run through from behind by Daisuke Hiyama, but thanks to the combined Spirit magic of Hajime, Yue, Tio and Aiko her soul is transferred into another, more powerful body (in the anime, her new body develops her original body's brown eyes) while her original body is healed and remains in stasis for when (or if) she decides to return to it.
+She nearly dies after being run through from behind by Daisuke Hiyama, but thanks to the combined Spirit magic of Hajime, Yue, Tio and Aiko her soul is transferred into another, more powerful body that had previously belonged to one of God's (Ehit's) Apostles (in the anime, her new body develops her original body's brown eyes) while her original body is healed and placed in stasis for when (or if) she decides to return to it.